 We’ve been lucky enough to travel a fair bit in the United States, and one of the questions that we’re always asked is – how much does it cost to travel in the USA?
-Particularly on the kind of trips we do, which tend to be self-drive road trips.
+Particularly on the kind of trips we do, which tend to be self-drive road trips like Route 66 or across the deep south of the USA.

-Well, today I’m going to see if I can help you figure that out, so you can budget for your own trip accordingly.
+Well, today I’m going to see if I can help you figure out how much it will cost you to travel in the USA, so you can budget for your own trip accordingly.

 A few things to keep in mind.
 In reality, this kind of question is much like asking “how long is a piece of string”, because, the answer really is – it depends.
 If you want to rock luxury hotels and fine dining, your budget is naturally going to be a little different to someone looking for budget eats and motel stays.
 In addition, prices vary depending on location, with major cities like San Francisco and New York always going to be more expensive options.